SDraw/ml_mods_cvr/ml_amt/README.md

 Additional avatars tweaks:
 * If avatar has child object with name `LocomotionOffset` its local position will be used for offsetting VRIK locomotion mass center.

+Additional mod's behaviour:
+* Disables FBT state in 4PT mode (head, hands, hips).
+Be sure to enable only hips tracking in `Settings - IK` tab.